 I'm not certain what consumer protections California law would provide here, and that's something a California attorney could advise you on in the best manner.
 But your question remains open for three weeks.
-If you pursued the matter in court, the legal fees and/or your time could exceed the amount...Read more »
+If you pursued the matter in court, the legal fees and/or your time could exceed...Read more »

 Hello everyone!
 I was on vacation in California and I have some doubts regarding some events that happened during my stay related to drugs (marihuana).
 I would like to receive professional advice while finding a lawyer.
 As for the advice, I do not care if it is by Skype or by other telematic way...
 Read more »

 I will be traveling from Frankfurt to CA, USA.
 I will be drinking on that airplane because it’s legal since I’m 17 and am within the drinking age of Frankfurt, Germany.
 Thus, if I drink legally, there is no way for the US border control to arrest me, correct?
 And they have no right to force me...
 Read more »